Editor’s note: Updated in 2018 with additional resources.

 If you enjoy cooking or baking, turn it into a meditative practice.
 When you’re in the kitchen you can detach from your day and get creative, even if you’re just whipping up spaghetti!
 The next time you feel stressed out after a long day of work, cook a delicious meal.

-Be deliberate.
+The key is to be deliberate.
 When you walk into the kitchen, set up everything you need.
 Play relaxing or energizing music.
 Take your focus off your to-do list and onto serving your soul.
 Enjoy the process and then enjoy the meal!

 8. Meditate while you walk.